butterops/old-butterops.github.io/content/en/services/how-to-contribute.md

 Link to duplicate issues, and suggest new issue labels, to keep things organized Go through open issues and suggest closing old ones Ask clarifying questions on recently opened issues to move the discussion forward

+## You can contribute code

+Even if you like to write code, other types of contributions are a great way to get involved with a project and meet other community members.
+Building those relationships will give you opportunities to work on other parts of the project.

 ### Do you like to code?